buildings-for-people/coding_scheme/codes/physical_wellbeing.md

 # physical wellbeing

-Comfortable homes tend to also be healthy, which is something that people value.
+Comfortable homes favour people's health.

+This manifestation of comfort seems to be less important in the domain of Acoustics.
+The reason for this is probably that, generally, the range of noises and sounds to which people are exposed to in their everyday life is not loud enough to cause physiological damage.